-- 2.1 Bins should be put out at the kerbside by 7am with closed lids and handles facing out to the carriageway (it is helpful if the bin is numbered by the householder). - 2.2 Bins must not be placed, where possible, in such a way that they will cause an obstruction to pedestrians and road users. - 2.3 Bins should be retrieved as soon as possible following collection, and should not be left on the public highway outwith collection day (unless in extenuating circumstances and with the Council's agreement).
+- 2.1 Bins should be put out at the kerbside by 6am with closed lids and handles facing out to the carriageway (the bin should be numbered by the householder). - 2.2 Bins must not be placed, where possible, in such a way that they will cause an obstruction to pedestrians and road users. - 2.3 Bins should be retrieved as soon as possible following collection, and should not be left on the public highway outwith collection day (unless in extenuating circumstances and with the Council's agreement).